 o Verbal Apraxia

 A lesser known and less frequently occurring type of communication impairment caused by strokes is called verbal apraxia or acquired apraxia of speech (AOS).
 This is when the portion of the brain that controls movement is affected.
 The best way to explain verbal apraxia is the message for a word or sound that is sent from the brain to the muscles goes haywire.
 What one intends to say does not come out as planned.
 In its very severe form, even turning on your voice to sigh or hum or clear your throat is extremely difficult.
 As you can imagine, this is a very frustrating condition.
 Many individuals with apraxia, have normal cognition and language skills and know exactly what they want to say but the sounds or words don’t come out as intended.
 Verbal apraxia is rehabilitative but depending on severity, can take a lot of work.
-It is helpful, in the meantime, to have an alternative method of communicating, such as writing or a speech generating device (SGD).
+It is helpful, in the meantime, to have an alternative method of communicating, such as writing or a speech generating device (SGD). [learn more about verbal apraxia in another blog entry.]

 The American Stroke Association has successfully communicated F.A.S.T to help the public identify the most common symptoms of stroke so they can get timely medical assistance.
 The acronym helps us remember the most obvious and visible signs of stroke, with the S standing for “speech difficulty.”
 Now you know exactly what that can look like: Slurred speech, trouble finding the words, nonsensical speech, not seeming to understand what others are saying, or struggling to speak.